 Labor problems.
 Fetal macrosomia can cause a baby to become wedged in the birth canal (shoulder dystocia), sustain birth injuries, or require the use of forceps or a vacuum device during delivery (operative vaginal delivery).
 Sometimes a C-section is needed.

 Genital tract lacerations.
 During childbirth, fetal macrosomia can cause a baby to injure the birth canal — such as by tearing vaginal tissues and the muscles between the vagina and the anus (perineal muscles).

 Bleeding after delivery.
 Fetal macrosomia increases the risk that your uterine muscles won't properly contract after you give birth (uterine atony).
 This can lead to potentially serious bleeding after delivery.

 Uterine rupture.
-If you've had a prior C-section or major uterine surgery, fetal macrosomia increases the risk of uterine rupture — a rare but serious complication in which the uterus tears open along the scar line from the C-section or other uterine surgery.
+If you've had a prior C-section or major uterine surgery, fetal macrosomia increases the risk of uterine rupture during labor — a rare but serious complication in which the uterus tears open along the scar line from the C-section or other uterine surgery.
 An emergency C-section is needed to prevent life-threatening complications.

 Newborn and childhood risks

 Possible complications of fetal macrosomia for your baby might include: